tingchunyeh/AI-project/readme.txt

 Don't modify game.py
-You can find example about how to use game.py in simulator .py The function you may want to use is at bottom of game.py.
-Take a look:
+You can find example about how to use game.py in simulator.py Functions you may need to use are listed at the bottom of game.py